SoftUni-Internal/interactive-content/EN/03-Regular-Expressions/07-Homework.md

 ### Comments
 We receive two messages, to decrypt them we calculate the key:
-- The first message has a decryption key of: 3 (as it contains **one** occurance of the letter "S", **one** occurance of the letter "T" and **one** occurance of the letter "A")
+- The first message has a decryption key of: 3 (as it contains **one** occurrence of the letter "S", **one** occurrence of the letter "T" and **one** occurrence of the letter "A")
     - So, we subtract 3 from the ASCII value of each character.
     - The deciphered message is: PQ@Alderaa1:30000!A!->20000
 - The second message's key is: 5
     - The deciphered message is: @Cantonica:3000!D!->4000NM
     -
 - Both messages are valid and they contain a planet, population, whether they are attacked or destroyed, and their soldier count
-- After decrypting all messages, we print out the contained information
+- After decrypting all messages, we print out the information contained in them

 ### Example
 | **Input** | **Output** |